Robust Lyapunov Functions for Reaction Networks: An Uncertain System Framework: Introduction

-In a previous work \cite{MA_cdc13,PWLRj}, the authors proposed a direct approach to the problem, where Piecewise-Linear in Rates (PWLR) Lyapunov functions were introduced.
-In addition to their simple structure, these functions are robust with respect to kinetic constants, and require mild assumptions on the kinetic rates, mass-action being a special case.
+In a previous work \cite{MA_cdc13,PWLRj}, the authors proposed a direct approach to the problem, where Piecewise-Linear in Rates (PWLR) Lyapunov functions have been introduced.
+In addition to their simple structure, these functions are robust with respect to arbitrary variations of kinetic constants, and only require mild assumptions on the reaction rates, with mass-action kinetics being a special case.

 In this paper, we generalize this approach by transforming the problem of finding a Lyapunov function expressed in concentration coordinates for networks with arbitrary monotone kinetics into finding a common Lyapunov function for a linear parameter varying system written in reaction coordinates.
 Furthermore, several related Lyapunov functions are presented.
 As a result, we link the PWLR Lyapunov functions introduced in \cite{MA_cdc13} with results known in literature for piecewise linear Lyapunov functions \cite{molchanov86,polanski95,blanchini95}.
-Furthermore, we show to interpret our results in terms of contraction analysis and variational dynamics.
-Related results on persistence and uniqueness of equilibria are also presented.
-Note that some of the results in this paper were published in \cite{MA_cdc14}.
+Furthermore, we interpret our results in terms of contraction analysis and variational dynamics.
+The existence of Lyapunov function has also strong algebraic and dynamical implications.
+Particularly, results on the persistence and the uniqueness of equilibria are also established.

 This paper is organized as follows.
 In Section 2, we present the background and assumptions.
-Section 3 defines what we mean by a Robust Lyapunov function, and introduces the uncertain systems framework.
-PWLR Lyapunov functions are introduced in Section 4, uniqueness of equilibria and persistence is presented in Section 5.
-Section 6 discuss the relationship with contraction analysis.
-The proofs are presented in the Appendix.}
+Section 3 defines what we mean by a Robust Lyapunov function, and develops the uncertain systems framework.
+PWLR Lyapunov functions are introduced in Section 4, uniqueness of equilibria and persistence are presented in Section 5.
+Section 6 discusses the relationship with contraction analysis.
+Proofs are collected in the Appendix. \\ Note that some of the results in Section 3 and 4 in this paper have been published preliminarily without proofs in \cite{MA_cdc14}.